Fujiwara no Michinaga: Rule as Mido Kampaku

 During his lifetime, Michinaga was called the Mido Kampaku, a title referencing the name of his residence, Mido, and that he was Regent in all but name.
-Although Ichijo already had an Empress, Teishi, Michinaga made her Kogo empress and had his first daughter, Shoshi, also marry him as Chūgū empress.
-When Teishi died of childbirth in 1001, Michinaga's influence over Ichijo was absolute.
+Although Ichijō already had an Empress, Teishi, Michinaga made her Kogo empress and had his first daughter, Shoshi, also marry him as Chūgū empress.
+When Teishi died of childbirth in 1001, Michinaga's influence over Ichijō was absolute.
 Kenshi, Michinaga's second daughter, married the future Emperor Sanjō.
-Ichijo and Shoshi had two sons, both future emperors, and it was to these that Michinaga's third and fourth daughters were married: Ichijo's eldest son, Go-Ichijō, married the third daughter, Ishi; and Ichijo's second son, Go-Suzaku, married the fourth daughter, Kishi.
+Ichijō and Shoshi had two sons, both future emperors, and it was to these that Michinaga's third and fourth daughters were married: Ichijō's eldest son, Go-Ichijō, married the third daughter, Ishi; and Ichijō's second son, Go-Suzaku, married the fourth daughter, Kishi.

 Michinaga made alliances with the Minamoto (or more specifically, the Seiwa Genji); his wives were both Minamoto.
 Minamoto no Yorimitsu and Minamoto no Yorinobu were his two principal commanders.
 Michinaga never formally took the title of Kampaku.
 In 1011, he was granted the privilege of travelling to and from the court by ox-drawn cart.
-In the same year, Ichijo's second son, Atsunari, was proclaimed Crown Prince.
+In the same year, Ichijō's second son, Atsunari, was proclaimed Crown Prince.

 During Sanjō's reign as Emperor, he and Michinaga often came into conflict.
 Consequently, Michinaga attempted to pressure Sanjō into retirement.
 In 1016, he was successful.
 The youth of Go-Ichijō meant that Michinaga ruled as Sesshō, the Regency assumed.
 He briefly became Chancellor in the final month of 1017 before resigning in the second month of the following year.
 A month after his resignation, he also resigned from the position of Sesshō in favour of Yorimichi, his eldest son.
 In 1019, he took the tonsure, becoming a monk at the Hōjō-ji, which he had built.
 He took the Dharma name Gyōkan (行観), which was later changed to Gyōkaku (行覚).